hamidullaorifov/Bewise-Task-1/README.md

    ```

 4. Access the FastAPI application
     Open your web browser and navigate to http://localhost:8000/docs.
-You should see the FastAPI documentation page
+You can see and test the FastAPI documentation page

 5. Stop the Docker container:
     ```bash